Skip to main content

 If you are asking to do your Honors Option in a split-level course (that is, a course that has graduate students and undergraduates in the same section), I will give you the option of doing the same work as the graduate students.
 Keep in mind that, if you go that route, I will expect of you the same intellectual investment and sophistication that I expect of MA students -- that's a higher standard than what is set for Honors Option credit, but it also gives you a taste of the expectations for graduate school (which is a good experience to have).

 Finally, if you are interested in doing a Directed Reading with me within the department (note that this option is open to ALL majors), we will need to start discussing your project early in the previous semester -- the paperwork takes time.
 So if that's of interest, drop me an email sooner rather than later and we'll talk about your interests.
-(If you are at all interested in pursuing an advanced degree in any of my specialization areas, I encourage you to consider a Directed Reading, as it's a good way to prepare you for the kind of work you would be doing in graduate school.)
 Please note that I am most likely to say yes if you are continuing work done for me within a class setting; that allows you to level up faster, and do more advanced work, in the Directed Reading.